Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Effect of microlensing on parameter estimation of GWs: Bayesian Analysis

 where $\iota$ is the inclination angle defined in the orbital angular momentum frame between the direction to the observer and the orbital angular momentum axis of the binary system; $F_{{+}/\mathrm{x}} \equiv F_{{+}/\mathrm{x}}(\alpha, \delta, \psi, t_c)$ are the antenna pattern response functions that relate the source orientation to the detector orientation, described by the right ascension and declination of the source, $(\alpha,~\delta)$, the trigger time at the detector, $t_\mathrm{c}$, and on the polarisation angle $\psi$.
 The induced strain on the detector is then related to the pure polarised components as

-Therefore, from \Eref{eq:2PN_GW_WF}, the inference of GW phasing is extremely important to study the intrinsic source properties, like their masses and spins, while the extrinsic parameters mainly affect the amplitude of the signal and result in an effective luminosity distance.
+Therefore, from \Eref{eq:GW_WF_general_form}, the inference of GW phasing is extremely important to study the intrinsic source properties, like their masses and spins, while the extrinsic parameters mainly affect the amplitude of the signal and result in an effective luminosity distance.
 As already pointed out earlier, since microlensing induces modulations in both the amplitude and phase, \Eref{Eq:F(f)_effect_fdwf}, it is expected it will affect most of the GW parameters.

-To understand the effect of microlensing on the inferred source parameters, we do a Bayesian analysis by performing a set of parameter estimation runs \citep{cutler1994gravitational, maggiore2007gravitational, thrane2019introduction, christensen2022parameter}.
-We inject zero-noised microlensed BBH signals into the three detectors (LIGO Livingston, LIGO Hanford, and Virgo) having PSDs corresponding to the target sensitivities of the upcoming O4 runs \citep{2016LRR....19....1A}.
+To understand the effect of microlensing on the inferred source parameters, we do a Bayesian analysis by performing a set of parameter estimation runs \citep{cutler1994gravitational, Husa:2009zz, Thrane:2018qnx, Christensen:2022bxb}.
+We inject zero-noised microlensed BBH signals into the three detectors (LIGO Livingston, LIGO Hanford, and Virgo) having PSDs corresponding to the target sensitivities of the upcoming O4 runs \citep{KAGRA:2013rdx}.
 The injected signals are non-spinning with extrinsic parameters corresponding to $\rm GW150914$, except for the luminosity distance, $d_\mathrm{L}$, which is scaled to obtain a desired SNR.
 Firstly, we inject and recover a microlensed signal using a microlensed WF model to see the correlation between the 17D parameters, especially between the 15D BBH parameters and the two lensing parameters.
 Then, to understand the biases in the inferred BBH parameters and their degeneracies with microlensing, we inject a set of microlensed signals and recover using the usual unlensed templates, i.e., assuming no microlensing is present in the signal.
-Parameter estimation (PE) runs are performed using the publicly available package \texttt{\textsc{Bilby-Pipe}} \citep{ashton2020bilby, ashton2019bilby, romero2020bayesian}, keeping all parameters free while recovery.
-For both the injection and the recovery templates, we use \texttt{IMRPhenomXPHM} \citep{london2018first} waveform approximant with a starting frequency of $f_\mathrm{low}=20$ Hz for the $(2,~2)$ mode of the waveform.
+Parameter estimation (PE) runs are performed using the publicly available package \texttt{\textsc{Bilby-Pipe}} \citep{ashton2020bilby, Ashton:2018jfp, Romero-Shaw:2020owr}, keeping all parameters free while recovery.
+For both the injection and the recovery templates, we use \texttt{IMRPhenomXPHM} \citep{London:2017bcn} waveform approximant with $f_\mathrm{low}=20$ Hz as the lower frequency cutoff for the likelihood evaluation.
+As mentioned previously, we use the \texttt{Dynesty} sampler with the following settings: \{nlive=2048, nact=50\}, and use n-parallel=4 to combine four independent parallel chains to get the final posterior sample.